iny333/WM_Paper_repo/README.md

 Whilst we use our own power spectra functions to produce the 2D and 3D PS, we use [pywst](https://github.com/bregaldo/pywst/tree/master) to produce our RWST results.
 The paper for this work can be found here: [1905.01372](https://arxiv.org/abs/1905.01372).

+# Simulations
-# For our 21cmFast Simulations we used version 3.2.1.
+For our 21cmFast Simulations we used version 3.2.1.
 To generate the seed we use:
 ```python
 import time
 start_time = time.time()